roytang/blog/content/posts/2008/05/regionals-2008.md

 **

 Oh wow.
 If regular UW Reveillark was a tough matchup, this one is even worse, since he has green both to gain life and tutor for creatures (Primal Command) AND accelerate.
-I&#8217;m going home early.
+I&'m going home early.

 Game record: 2-5